 Having said that, it makes it easy to any potential buyer to quickly purchase from our web site since we became a one stop shop for all of them.

-Optimize the search via the web scraping app for the specific supplier(s) or competitors:
+Optimize the search via the data collection application for the specific supplier(s) or competitors:

 The administrator can create different groups of suppliers and competitors and assign them to different users or group.

 Certain users looking for specific parts and it just does not make sense to search within all suppliers or competitors for some part numbers that the client knows that they don’t carry the part.

 The purpose is mainly to reduce noise, if you are searching for a part in a particular section, it is of no use to see results from a supplier or competitor that does not deal in that area, so any results found are just ‘noise’ in terms of that specific search.

 In addition, some of our suppliers are known to monitor accounts and usage closely, they only want to see relevant searches on the site from each user account.

 For example, in one role for say a straight tele-sales role, they are only concerned with if the part is available from our suppliers and are not interested in our competitors.
 But, if you take a sales or purchase manager, seeing the data from the competition is a crucial part of the information they need.